Money can be tight as a student. We’re here to help you manage your money and deal with any problems that might come up during your time at UCL.

 It is often better to apply for these earlier in the year, as funds can be limited.

-What about postgraduate funding?
+What about Postgraduate funding?

 You are able to apply for low-cost loans to help with your tuition and living costs while at university for postgraduate study from Student Finance England.